Cuba–North Korea relations: History

 In January 2016, North Korea and Cuba established a barter trade system.
 Also in 2016, the Workers' Party of Korea and the Communist Party of Cuba met to discuss strengthening ties.
 After Fidel Castro's death in 2016, the North Korean government declared a three-day mourning period and sent an official delegation to his funeral.
-North Korean leader Kim Jong-un visited the Cuban embassy in Pyongyang to pay his respects.

-In 2018, the new Cuban President Miguel Diaz-Canel visited North Korea, stressing socialist solidarity and opposition to sanctions.
+North Korean leader Kim Jong Un visited the Cuban embassy in Pyongyang to pay his respects.
+In 2018, the new Cuban President Miguel Díaz-Canel visited North Korea, stressing socialist solidarity and opposition to sanctions.
 For his birthday in 2021 Kim Jong Un sent Diaz-Canel a floral basket via the country's ambassador.

+Until 2024, Cuba was one of the last countries left to only have diplomatic relations with North Korea and not maintain relations with South Korea.
+On 15 February 2024, Cuba established diplomatic relations with South Korea, leading to a cooling in the relationship.
+In November 2023, Ri Il Gyu, a political counselor at the North Korean embassy in Cuba defected to South Korea, which was confirmed in July 2024.